Wealthfront Automated Bond Portfolio Methodology White Paper

 With this in mind, we chose the 30-day SEC yield as our yield metric.
 This is a standard calculation required by the Securities and Exchange Commission (SEC) for all bond funds, intended to allow for a fair comparison between different funds.
 It is calculated by applying the following formula over the last 30 days:

 The innermost part of this formula is simply calculating the net-of-fee interest earned by the bonds in the fund as a fraction of the fund’s total size (number of shares outstanding multiplied by the price of each share).
 The rest of the formula converts this value to an annual percentage.
 There are two common ways to annualize a one-month return value, 𝑟.
-One is to calculate the annual value as (1+r)12-1.
+One is to calculate the annual value as (1+r)^12-1.
 This method assumes compounding of the monthly return.
 The other is to calculate the annualized return as 12r, which doesn’t factor in compounding.
 The formula for SEC yield splits the difference, computing a six-month value with compounding and then doubling it to get an annual figure.

 The 30-day SEC yield has some distinct advantages over other commonly used yield metrics such as trailing dividend yield, which is the average dividend yield over a prior period, calculated based on dividend payments made by the fund.
 The first advantage is timeliness: in times where interest rates are changing, a yield calculation that looks back three or twelve months will be much less representative of future yields than one that only looks back 30 days.
+In addition, funds tend to pay dividends on a monthly basis, but the exact date of the month varies.
+This makes yield estimates calculated using trailing dividends subject to noise from the specific timing of their payments.
+For example, calculating the yields of two bond funds using trailing dividends over the same period could be misleading if the period misses a dividend from one of the two funds.
+SEC yield, on the other hand, looks at yield from the underlying bonds within funds and does not have this issue, providing a more consistent comparison of yields between funds.

 Source: Goldman Sachs, Charles Schwab, Vanguard, BlackRock, VanEck, State Street, CRSP

-As of February 2023
+As of May 2024

 Covariance matrix

-The covariance matrix, 𝛴, in the first optimization constraint is used to calculate the risk of the portfolio.
+The covariance matrix, 𝛴, in the first optimization constraint is used to calculate the theoretical risk of the portfolio.
 To construct this matrix, we use the same factor model methodology as in our Classic and Socially Responsible Automated Investing Account portfolios.
 The factor model estimates each asset's total return volatility (total return includes both price return and dividend yield) through two components:

 - Its exposure to common investment risk factors such as equity markets and interest rates